-Append glon/lat for map (user) coordinates, jcode or Jcode for setting the refpoint via a 2-char justification code that refers to the (invisible) projected map bounding box, nxn/yn for normalized (0-1) bounding box coordinates, or xx/y for plot coordinates (inches, cm, points, append unit).
+Append glon/lat for map (user) coordinates, jcode or Jcode for setting the refpoint via a 2-character justification code that refers to the (invisible) projected map bounding box, nxn/yn for normalized (0-1) bounding box coordinates, or xx/y for plot coordinates (inches, centimeters, points, append unit).
 All but x requires both

 projectionto be specified.
 You can offset the reference point via +odx/dy in the direction implied by code or +jjustify.